hfhhfhzx/UnpackScript/README_EN.md

 A: To unpack the Boot image, you need to grant the execution permission to libmagiskboot.so.
 Ordinary users don't have this permission, and I'm not familiar with the System user either.

+Q: Why do I need to move the file to /data/local/tmp for unpacking operation?

+A: Compatibility considerations

-Q: Why do shell commands move files to /data/local/tmp for operation, while root directly operates in the directory where the script is located?
+Q: Why do you need to copy and delete the kernel back to the script directory instead of moving it directly?

-A: The shell has limited permissions, and granting execution permissions requires it to be done in a specific directory; root has greater permissions and can do so in any directory.
+A: I have tested and found that moving files directly triggers the SELinux security policy

 # Acquisition
 - [github](./main.sh)